 Recipe: Simple Overnight Oats

 Gluten-free oatmeal is far superior to ordinary cereal.
 Oats are packed with nutrients that work together to help the body produce more energy.
-Full of fiber, oatmeal will keep your energy up, blood sugar balanced, and help you stay full throughout the day without the bloating, digestive issues, and weight gain that many other breakfast foods trigger.
+Full of fiber, oatmeal will keep your energy up and help you stay full throughout the day without the bloating, digestive issues, and weight gain that many other breakfast foods trigger.

 - ½ cup oats